vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 - MTA-STS policy for `vand3rlinden.com`: https://mta-sts.vand3rlinden.com/.well-known/mta-sts.txt
 - Repository of the MTA-STS policy for `mta-sts.vand3rlinden.com`: https://github.com/vand3rlinden/mta-sts

-## Detailed Explanation of the Policy File
+#### 2.1: Detailed Explanation of the Policy File
 - `version: STSv1`: Indicates the version of the MTA-STS policy.
 - `mode: enforce`: Specifies that the policy should be strictly enforced.
 Other modes are `testing` (send report only) and `none` (do nothing).
 - `mx`: Lists each of the MX servers that handle email for your domain.
 If needed, wildcards are allowd, such as `*.j-v1.mx.microsoft`
 - `max_age: 604800`: Specifies the duration (in seconds) that the policy is valid.
 After this time, the sending MTA should refresh the policy.
   - The time (in seconds) that a sending MTA is allowed to cache the policy.
 The minimum recommended value is 1 week (604800 seconds).

-In the `mta-sts.txt` file, you should list all MX servers that are used for receiving emails for your domain and that support TLS.
-This ensures that sending MTAs know which servers to establish secure connections with when delivering emails to your domain.
+> In the `mta-sts.txt` file, you should list **all MX servers** that are used for receiving (inbound) emails for your domain and that support TLS.

-## Recommendations
+#### 2.2: From testing to enforce
-- **Start with Testing Mode**: It’s advisable to start with the `testing` mode.
-This allows you to monitor and log the results without affecting email delivery.
+2. **Start with Testing Mode**: It is advisable to start with the `testing` mode.
+This allows you to monitor and log the results (with TLS reporting) without affecting email delivery.
 It helps you ensure that your MX servers are correctly configured to support TLS before enforcing the policy.
-- **Transition to Enforce Mode**: Once you are confident that your MX servers support TLS and that email can be securely delivered, you can switch to `enforce` mode to enhance your email security.
+3. **Transition to Enforce Mode**: Once you are confident that your MX servers support TLS and that email can be securely delivered, you can switch to `enforce` mode to enhance your email security.
-- **Activate TLS Reporting (TLSRPT)**: TLSRPT records are DNS `TXT` records that specify how to report issues with TLS encryption for SMTP.
-When an email server experiences issues delivering emails securely to another server, it can refer to the TLSRPT record to know where to send the report of the problem.

-## Activate TLS Reporting (TLSRPT)
+### 3: Activate TLS Reporting (TLSRPT)
 TLS Reporting (TLSRPT) is a standard that provides a way to report when the TLS connection could not be established during email transmission.

-### Implementation of TLSRPT
+#### 3.1: Implementation of TLSRPT
 1. Log in to your DNS hosting provider's management console.
 2. Add a new TXT record with the following details: